Posted on February 12, 2014 and last updated on July 05, 2026

 • Sights: tidal river, forest

-The terrain is fairly flat, with some gentle slopes, but becomes steeper when it drops to the shore.
-There are two trails, the 0.25-mile Old Farm Trail, which connects to the 1.35-mile Conant Loop.
-Expect bog bridges, roots, and rocks.
-From Goose Rocks Lookout, which is accessed via a short spur from the Conant Loop, check out the view of the river.
+The terrain is fairly flat, with some gentle slopes.
+There are two trails that seem designed to keep you off the lane and private driveway here: From the trailhead, the 0.25-mile Old Farm Trail brings you to the 1.35-mile Conant Loop.
+From Goose Rocks Lookout, which is accessed via a short spur from the Conant Loop, you can check out a nice view of the river.

 Directions: From Route 127, turn left onto Old Schoolhouse Road (at the cemetery).
 Go 0.4 miles and take a left onto North End Road.
 Go approximately 1.7 miles to a parking area on the left side of the road opposite of the intersection with Soldiers Point Road.